 Most people probably won’t consider this a delicacy, but I have to end the list with it.
 When I was in Buenos Aires I stopped at a hole in the wall place for ice cream.

 It’s done there unlike any where else in the world I’ve had ice cream.
 Of course, anything that combines loads of chocolate with lots of dulce de leche can’t be anything but terrific, right?
 Then throw in more chocolate and different types of fruit, it’s a meal in and of itself!

-No matter where you are, tickle your taste buds and try a local delicacy.
+No matter where you are, food from around the world will tickle your taste buds.
 It’s amazing how it will expand your horizons, and I can pretty much guarantee it’ll expand your waistline too.